 CSV (or TSV) file is a simplest data source in SeekTable: it is enough to click on Upload Data, choose a local file, and wait until file is uploaded.
-That's all: now you can create summary report (pivot table, chart) or view/filter/sort CSV data rows with usual grid-view ('flat table').
+That's all: now you can create summary report (pivot table, chart) or review/filter/sort CSV data rows with a grid-view ('flat table').

 All parameters are detemined automatically: